 Type 2 diabetes develops when a person has insulin resistance.
-Insulin resistance means that the body is no longer sensitive to insulin and cannot use it correctly.
-In time, the body may stop producing this hormone.
+This means the body is no longer sensitive to insulin and cannot use it correctly.
+Losing weight may cause insulin to work more effectively for various reasons.

 Excess weight appears to increase the risk of developing insulin resistance and diabetes.
 Therefore, losing weight may help a person prevent these conditions.

 According to the Centers for Disease Control and Prevention (CDC), more than

 In this article, we look at the link between insulin resistance and excess weight.
 We also explain how losing weight might prevent or reverse insulin resistance.

 When a person eats, the body absorbs nutrients from the food, including carbohydrates.
 During digestion, it converts carbs into glucose, or sugar.
 This enters the body’s cells to provide them with energy.